-For the purpose of this guide, we profiled an array of direct lenders and peer-to-peer lenders that offer business loans online.
+For the purpose of this guide, we profiled an array of direct lenders and peer-to-peer lenders that offer small business loans online.

 We looked for business loans that offer low interest rates and fees, as well as ones with reasonable criteria to qualify.

-Our top business loans for 2019 include:
+Our top business lenders include: